idbmannaf/test-github/readme.md

     # get all comment history/ Log history
     git log # you can add --oneline then you will see comment messages only

+    # Need to go preveous change// Get preveous version / Reveart
+    # how to revart commit history
+    git status
+    git reset --hard 0a7421d # [after hard you need to use git commit id ]

 ```